arqex/react-datetime/migrateToV3.md

 * Clicking on days from the previous or next month in the days view should work properly now.
 * Month, year and time views for locales that don't use gregorian numbers should work properly now.
 * A playground has been added to the repo, that makes simpler to work on react-datetime development and test out changes quickly.
 To run it: `npm run playground`.
-* Not using the deprecated method `componentWillReceiveProps` any more.
+* Not using the deprecated method `componentWillReceiveProps` anymore.
 * We are not using create-react-class anymore, bye bye 2016's react!
 * Updated typescript definitions.
 * Not depending on gulp to create the build anymore.
 * Updated most of the dependencies.

-## Collaborate
+## Contribute

-react-datetime is a nice choice if you are looking to some open source project to lay your hands on.
-It's a project used by thousands of developers, and the changes in this version makes easier for everyone to understand it.
+react-datetime is a nice choice if you are looking for some open-source project to lay your hands on.
+It's a library used by thousands of developers, and the changes in this version make easier for everyone to understand it.
 It's not simple, but it's small enough to be get you initiated in a couple of hours.

-If you are interested and want to start playing with it's code, clone it and fire up the playground included in the repo:
+If you are interested and want to start playing with its code, clone it and fire up the playground included in the repo:

 ```
 git clone https://github.com/YouCanBookMe/react-datetime.git